GloopMaster/glooptest/README.txt

 --==--==--

-Biome Module: Adds a selection of biomes.
-This module NEEDS mapgen v7.

 Ore Module: Adds a variety of ores into minetest, for use here and possibly in other mods.

 OtherGen Module: Adds generation aside from ores.

 Parts Module: Adds some bits and bobs for machinery and some minor blocks.

-Table Module: Adds tables.
-Yay?
+Tech Module: Adds the "tech" of glooptest.

 Tools Module: Adds extra kinds of tools.